 But while Scott Paper gave up the battle before it even began and started to branch out, trying to dominate a few small niches P&G had no business in, Kimberly-Clark held a moment of silence for P&G – because they knew the big guys were about to lose.
 Kimberly-Clark rallied at this opportunity to compete with one of the big guys.

 20 years later Kimberly-Clark not only owned Scott Paper, but also outgunned P&G in 6 out of 8 product categories.

 As my Mum always says: Everyone boils their food in the same water.
 So don’t sugarcoat the bad things, but never lose faith in your ability to figure it out.

 My personal take-aways

-This book agrees with The Dip by Seth Godin.
-I like books, which agree with The Dip.
+Good To Great agrees with The Dip by Seth Godin.
+I like books which agree with The Dip.
 As I said, I’m trying to make this website the best book summary website in the world.

 For this exact reason, this is my third summary of the day.
 I have to catch up on a few days I missed, and publishing one summary per day is my Hedgehog concept right now.

 Once I’m at 300+ summaries at the end of the year, I’ll take a look around and figure out where to go next.
 But until then, my reality is that I have to develop a solid base of content to be even able to play in the big leagues.
 (Update 2018: I’m at 450+ summaries – check!)